-Here, the word walk is a Jewish figure of speech meaning to "live" or to "conduct one's life".
+Here, the word walk is a Jewish figure of speech meaning to "live" or to "conduct one's life."
 In Jewish culture a person's behavior was spoken of as if that person was walking along a path.
-If this would be unclear in your language consider stating this in plain language.
-Alternate translation: "For many live-about whom I have often told you" or "For many conduct their lives-about whom I have often told you" (See: Metonymy)
+If your readers would misunderstand this term, consider stating this in plain language.
+Alternate translation: "For many live" or "For many people conduct their lives" (See: Metonymy)